HomeStoresArgentina posted a record trade surplus in 2024, closing at USD XNUMX billion

 The imported values corresponding to all the economic uses registered increases, except in two categories: Fuels and lubricants, which decreased by 42,9%, due to a 29,3% drop in quantities and a 19,0% drop in prices; and Intermediate goods, which fell by 2,6%.
 Imported quantities of passenger motor vehicles (230,9%), capital goods (84,9%) and consumer goods (53,0%) stand out.

-At the level of products, the largest purchases corresponded to automobiles and passenger vehicles.
+At the level of Solutions, the largest purchases corresponded to automobiles and passenger vehicles.
 The following stand out: Cylinder capacity ≤ 1.000 cm³ and spark ignition engine (USD 100 million), Cylinder capacity > 1.000 cm³ and ≤ 1.500 cm³, with capacity for up to 6 people (USD 80 million) and Cylinder capacity > 1.500 cm³ and ≤ 3.000 cm³, with capacity for up to 6 people (USD 64 million).
 On the other hand, there were falls in imports of: Soybeans, excluding for sowing (USD -258 million), Natural gas in gaseous state (USD -37 million).

 Purchases from MERCOSUR (16,7%), the US (32%), the EU (18,4%), China (53,8%), and ASEAN (40,3%) grew, while they fell from India (-4,8%).